near/docs/docs/concepts/account.md

 ## Access Keys

-Because we use Account ID instead of a hash, we can have multiple public keys per account.
+Because we use Account ID instead of a hash, we can have multiple public/private key pairs per account.
 We call them Access Keys.
 An Access Key grants permissions to act on behalf of an account.
-There are currently 2 types of permissions with room for more: full-permission and function-call limited permission.
+There are currently 2 types of permissions with room for more: full-access and limited function-call permission.

 Function call permission of access keys is the most powerful usability feature of NEAR.
 It enables sending non-monetary function-call transactions from the owner's account to the receiver.
 The receiver ID is restricted by the access key.
 This enables multiple use-cases including: